 What are our Clinic hours?

 Our hospital hours are Monday through Friday from 7:30 am to 5:30 pm.
 We are open for drop-offs at 7:30 am and appointments are scheduled starting at 9:00 a.m.
-On Saturdays, we are open from 8:00 am until noon.
-The clinic is closed on Sunday.
+We are closed on Saturday and Sunday.

 Do I need to have an appointment?